-Brooke Blue is partner and Managing Director of Mammoth.
-She oversees a diverse portfolio of Fortune 500 clients, government agencies, and public affairs campaigns.
+Brooke Blue is the cofounder and Managing Director of Mammoth.
+She provides strategic counsel to a diverse portfolio of Fortune 500 clients, government agencies, private/public partnerships, coalition groups, Tribal governments, non-profits, political campaigns, and advocacy groups.

-A Pacific Northwest native, Brooke is an avid world traveler who has road tripped across multiple continents, worked with NGOs, and studied Spanish in Granada, Spain.
-She has a degree in Philosophy from the University of Washington.
+A Pacific Northwest native, Brooke is an avid world traveler and an enthusiastic crabber and fisherperson.
+She has a degree in philosophy from the University of Washington.

 Matt Dresdner is partner and Creative Director of Mammoth.
 He brings with him more than 20 years experience in advertising and design with a deep background in message development, strategy, and the creation of innovative campaigns.